Nepalis in Hong Kong: Societal difficulties

-Naturally one living in a place but not knowing the local language encounters difficulty for himself/herself and others in daily life.
+Naturally, one living in a place but not knowing the local language encounters difficulty for himself/herself and others in daily life.
 According to the RDO, people treated differently because of language barriers are not classified as being discriminated.

 Some Nepalese in Hong Kong are facing difficulties because of their culture is different from the local Chinese.
-For instance, the police check their HKID cards usually simply due to misunderstanding of language and cultural difference.
+For instance, the police check their HKID cards usually simply due to a misunderstanding of language and cultural differences.
 This would cause discomfort and inconvenience to the Nepalese.

 In order to improve the situation, the Hong Kong government provides a new set of guidelines for the police who garrison in Yau Tsim Mong district.
 Tips on speaking Nepalese and brief introduction to minority cultures are provided, in order to ease their communication and reduce the appearance of direct discrimination.

 In terms of career, the Labour Department is one of the important sources for finding jobs.
 However, its recruitment notices are posted mostly in Chinese, therefore it is difficult for those Nepalese who do not understand Chinese well enough to identify a suitable job.
 Besides, most of the job training courses are offered in Cantonese, such as the construction training programs.

-In this regard Punarjiwan Society is committed to build an independent Nepali body to help Nepali community in its crusade against drug-abuse and other negative issue.
-It is self-supporting Organization dedicated to improving the lot of Local Hong Kong Nepalis.
+In this regard, Punarjiwan Society is committed to building an independent Nepali body to help the Nepali community in its crusade against drug abuse and other negative issues.
+It is a self-supporting Organization dedicated to improving the lot of Local Hong Kong Nepalis.